-The Equal Credit Opportunity Act (ECOA):

-- Protects consumer rights throughout all stages of the loan process.

-- Promotes the availability of credit to all creditworthy applicants without regard to:

-- o Race

-- o Color

-- o Religion

-- National origin

-- o Sex

-- Marital status

-- o Age

-- Receipt of public assistance income

-- Exercise of rights under the Consumer Credit Protection Act (e.g., you cannot be denied a loan because you have filed a complaint against the bank)

-- Restricts the lender from requesting certain information during the loan application process.
+The Equal Credit Opportunity Act (ECOA) protects consumer rights throughout all stages of the loan process and promotes the availability of credit to all creditworthy applicants; without regard to race, color, religion, national origin, sex, marital status, age, receipt of public assistance income, and exercise of rights under the Consumer Credit Protection Act.
+For example: you cannot be denied a loan because you have filed a complaint against the bank.
+The ECOA also restricts the lender from requesting certain information during the loan application process.
 In general, the lender may not ask:

-- For information about a spouse or former spouse unless your spouse is applying with you.
-If you are jointly applying or if the loan is secured, the lender may ask your marital